PrusaMK2Users/3030_Haribo_Edition/BOM/README.md

 ||Electronics store|14awg ferrules|

 - if you use the upgrade kit you will need to get the above, otherwise you can reuse from the mk2 kit
-- I would consider ferrules ==essential== to ensure the wires are properly terminated for the power blocks
+- I would consider ferrules __essential__ to ensure the wires are properly terminated for the power blocks

 ## Misc hardware